-The overall distribution of the restrictive housing population across institutions has remained relatively consistent since FY2020.
+The overall distribution of the restrictive housing population across institutions has remained relatively consistent since FY2021.
 In addition, these distributions are consistent with the known missions of each facility, facility physical plant, and the respective compositions of their populations.
 The downward trend in the use of restrictive housing is attributable to the continued dedication of NDCS to house individuals in the least restrictive setting possible.

-Tecumseh State Correctional Institution (TSCI) restrictive housing unit has been designated to house the Department's longer-term restrictive housing population; for this reason, TSCI has the largest RH population in the system.
-TSCI averages about 140 individuals in RH per day which is 72.75% of the agency's RH population.
+Tecumseh State Correctional Institution (TSCI) restrictive housing unit has been designated to house the Department's longer-term restrictive housing population; for this reason, TSCI has the largest RH population at NDCS.
+TSCI averages about 127 individuals in RH per day, which is 79.21% of the agency's RH population.
 TSCI's design allows it to house the largest concentration of individuals assigned to LTRH which, by nature, does not turnover as quickly as the IS population.
-Furthermore, TSCI is the only facility that offers The Challenge Program (TCP).
-As such, individuals assigned to LTRH, and TCP are moved to TSCI so that they may participate in their assigned programming.

 The Nebraska State Penitentiary (NSP) was not specifically designed for restrictive housing populations; however, it is the largest facility.
-As such, NSP has the second highest restrictive housing ADP of 33 (17.05%).
+As such, NSP has the second highest restrictive housing ADP of 17 (10.38%).
 NSP also receives some individuals placed on immediate segregation status from the Reception and Treatment Center due to physical plant limitations at RTC; these individuals are typically those whose reason for restrictive housing placement will likely result in a recommendation for LTRH.